heygauri/GoTestAPI/README.md

 # 4. DATABASE
-NOTE: For this project I have used the local database itself as the aim is to perform the BlackBox Testing on this API.
+NOTE: For this project I have used the local database itself because the goal is to perform the BlackBox Testing on this API.
 So the main focus is on testing here.

 The variable "clients" is a slice and is initialized to store the database in main.go file.